Cook Racing Technologies: Car No. 17 history

 In 2024, Marco Andretti would run up to fourteen races driving the No. 17 Chevrolet for the team across the main ARCA Menards Series, ARCA Menards Series East, and ARCA Menards Series West.

-In 2025, it was announced that Patrick Staropoli will the drive the No. 17 car at Kansas.
+In 2025, it was announced that Patrick Staropoli would drive the No. 17 car at Kansas.
+Kaylee Bryson drove the No. 17 car at Madison.

+On January 3, 2026, the team announced that Mini Tyrrell would attempt to make his ARCA Menards Series debut for the team in 2026 in the season opener at Daytona in the No. 17 car.
+He would also participate with the team in the pre-season test for the series at Daytona International Speedway.